The Search for Modern China: Contents and editions

 The 1990 edition has a total page count of 876 with 49 maps, 49 tables, and dozens of illustrations.
 There is an additional section containing endnotes, as well as a Further Reading section that provides supplementary materials dedicated to each chapter.
 Munford stated the items of photography "are refreshingly different from the ones that are normally reproduced in Chinese history books", "especially the black and white" ones.
 Very little hanzi are in the book.
 According to Munford, the ones there "are so poorly printed as to hardly be legible."

 The second edition published in 1999 incorporated new discussions including the early development of Chinese nationalism, the roots of Chinese communism and alternatives to Mao, among others; as well as a new Chapter on economic, cultural, and political developments since 1989.

 The third edition in 2013 extends the narrative of modern China to include significant changes from the 1990s.
 It covers China's extensive social and economic transformation, growing integration into the global economy, and its increasing regional and international political and military influence, while highlighting the Chinese Communist Party's continued hold on political power.
 The revised final chapter explores these developments alongside ongoing issues, such as urban-rural wealth inequality, difficulties maintaining central authority in western regions, ethnic tensions between minority groups and the Han majority, and disputes regarding control over Tibet and the treatment of Tibetan populations.

 A companion book containing primary sources supplementing Spence's book became available with the second edition in 1999, with updates in 2014, edited by Princeton professor Janet Chen and others.
 The Documentary Collection presented a "sound and broad" selections of translated documents, letters, journalism, treaties, declarations, speeches, and court dispositions, many of which were translated into English for the first time.

 The book has been translated into Chinese and published in Taiwan with its original contents and scope.
 The mainland edition covers chapters from 1600 to 1949.
+Post-1949 chapters with critical analysis of Mao Zedong, the Cultural Revolution, Deng Xiaoping, and the 1989 Tiananmen Square incident were censored out of mainland China editions.